 Now that you have set up everything, it is time to check which plugins are using the admin-ajax.php file and slowing down the website.

 Go to GTmetrix, enter the URL of your site.
 It will take a few moments to analyze the site.
 Once done, navigate to Waterfall tab and you will see how much time a file is taking to connect and response.
 Scroll down a bit, and see if there is an entry for POST admin-ajax.php.
 If yes, expand it and navigate to the Post tab.
 From here, you can identify the culprit plugin.
 In my case, the plugin “desktop switch” is using the admin-ajax.php file and is continuously sending requests to the server.
 This is the time to make a decision, either replace it with another plugin or cross your fingers.

 Considering its feature set, the Heartbeat API is very useful on your WordPress website.
 However, if not used correctly, it can increase the load time of a WordPress backend and the front end by sending to and fro WordPress admin-ajax requests.

 There are only two solutions for this issue.
-Either, disable the Heartbeat API/enable it in a few locations only, or upgrade to a hosting plan that could handle the load of the requests and also reduce server response time.
+Either, disable the Heartbeat API/enable it in a few locations only, or upgrade to a managed WordPress cloud hosting that could handle the load of the requests and also reduce server response time.

 If you are using any caching plugin, such as W3TC, don’t forget to disable the object cache.
 This will also speed up the WordPress dashboard.